-Small group escorted tours to Albania.
+Small group escorted tours to Peru.
 Places of interest for like minded travellers who are curious.

 Odyssey travels by coach and occasionally uses local transport, including trains and ferries.
 Specifics are always outlined in your tour itinerary.
 Peru Rail runs train services to major tourist spots Cusco and Macchu Pichu, although services to other areas in the country may be limited.
 Bus services criss-cross the country and are generally inexpensive, although the conditions of different model buses can vary considerably.